 Involvement in politics

-He remained involved in local politics, and was on the Christchurch City Council from 1917 to 1919, when he stood for the Lyttelton electorate, which included the Port Hills.
+He remained involved in local politics, and following his stint as a city councillor he stood for the Lyttelton electorate, which included the Port Hills.
 He was defeated and did not win a seat in Parliament again.

 The Summit Road scheme